Cropland: What’s It Worth and How Is It Valued?

 About 40% of all land in the United States is in farmland uses, totalling about 900 million acres.
 Not quite half of that is in permanent pasture.
 About 31% of farmland is in cropland, which consists predominantly of row crops like corn, soybeans, wheat, and cotton in terms of acreage, with less than 10% in fruit, nuts and vegetable production.
-We’ll focus on the row crops.
+In this article, we’ll focus on the row crops.

-Most crop production is in the Midwest and California:
+Most row crop production is in the Midwest and California:

 How are Farmland Acres Valued across the US?

 The value of an acre of cropland varies widely depending on location and crop, as you might expect.
-It might average as high as $12,000 in California or New Jersey while cropland in Montana could be found for about $1,000 per acre.
+It might average as high as $12,000 in California or New Jersey, while cropland in Montana could be found for about $1,000 per acre.
 These are averages for wide-ranging values of land.
-Within Illinois, for instance, you can find land for $5,000 per acre while the flat black soils in Central Illinois command more like $15,000 per acre today.
+Within Illinois, for instance, you can find land for $5,000 per acre while the flat black soils in Central Illinois can command up to $15,000 per acre today.

 Aside from any structures like buildings, wind turbines, solar panels, or storage bins, what drives the differences in cropland value in any one area?
 In a word: production economics.
 Okay, that’s two words, but the point is that the value of one field versus another is directly related to the revenues minus the expenses associated with that field.
 Here’s a simple example for two corn fields: